-One of the obvious advantages of an ecommerce business is a borderless marketplace.
+Considering the explosive growth potential of cross-border ecommerce, an obvious opportunity of an ecommerce business is a borderless marketplace.
 No longer limited by geography, merchants can market their goods to anyone with an Internet connection and a desire for what they sell, and electronic payments make the process easy and convenient.

 But selling in foreign markets comes at a cost.
 Both merchants and consumers may be surprised to discover extra fees when their credit card statements come in.
 Visa and MasterCard charge cross border fees to credit card processors, which then have to either absorb the loss or transfer the cost to merchants.
 Cross border transactions add to the administrative challenges of managing an ecommerce business, including regulatory compliance, increased processing charges and dealing with currency exchanges.